Plan Your Visit

 - Braille directional signage throughout the center.

 - Large print programs.
-To request your program, please contact Director of Programming, Heidi Hawkins, 2 weeks prior to your show.
+To request your program, please contact Director of Patron Services, Molly Goodman, 2 weeks prior to your show.

 For patrons who are hard of hearing, have hearing loss, or are deaf:

 - Assistive listening devices for all four theaters are available on a first come, first serve basis.
 Please visit our house management staff upon arrival to request a listening device.

 - Interpretation services are available upon request.
-For additional special requests for accommodation, please contact our Director of Programming, Heidi Hawkins, 2 weeks prior to your performance.
+For additional special requests for accommodation, please contact our Director of Patron Services, Molly Goodman, 2 weeks prior to your performance.